zietzm/gromacs/doc/GitHub.md

 2. Stage our altered file. <pre><code>git add FILE.EXT</code></pre>
 3. Commit changes. <pre><code>git commit -m "Comment" </code></pre>
 4. Push changes to GitHub. <pre><code>git push origin master</code></pre>

+By using Visual Studio Code, we can skip the command line GitHub for the time being.
+We simply stage, type a message, commit, and push changes from the GitHub panel on the left side.